 FAA Form 7460-1 will be necessary for this project.
-It will be filed by the City of Phoenix prior to construction.
-It is incumbent on the Contractor to notify the City of Phoenix, through the Construction Manager, of any additional activity that may require an additional Form 7460-1 a minimum of forty-five (45) calendar days in advance of starting such activities.
+It will be filed by the City of Phoenix a minimum of 45 days prior to construction or the date an application for a construction permit is filed, whichever is earliest.
+It is incumbent on the Contractor to notify the City of Phoenix, through the Construction Manager, of any additional activity that may require an additional Form 7460-1 filing a minimum of 45 calendar days in advance of starting such activities.